Mark-Seaman/GitBook-Teaching/building-apps.md

 A great way to learn a new technology stack is to build applications.
-When teaching a full semester college class a series of applications could be built througout the semester.
+When teaching a full semester college class a series of applications could be built throughout the semester.
 Imagine having a new set of features that are completed for each class session.

 Here is a potential list of application steps.

+Core

+Views

+Data

+Apps

 1. PHP Server
 2. Github
-3. Console
+3. Development Workflow - Test, Edit, Deploy
-4. Execute Commands - server includes, pair programming
+4. View Template - server includes, pair programming
 5. List Files - table formatter, links
 6. Display Files - details content, links
 7. Automated Test - design reviews